91097luke/phileo-bench/README.md

-# phileo-bench
+# PhilEO BENCH: EVALUATING GEO-SPATIAL FOUNDATION MODELS
-This repository introducing the PhilEO Bench, a novel evaluation framework for EO Foundation Models.In an attempt to addresses the need to evaluate differ- ent Foundation Models on a fair and uniform benchmark The framework comprises of a testbed and a novel 400GB Sentinel-2 dataset containing la-
+This repository introducing the [PhilEO Bench](https://arxiv.org/abs/2401.04464), a novel evaluation framework for EO Foundation Models.In an attempt to addresses the need to evaluate differ- ent Foundation Models on a fair and uniform benchmark The framework comprises of a testbed and a novel 400GB Sentinel-2 dataset containing la-